Website Terms and Conditions

 3.5Where OG process donations on behalf of a charity, it charges a transaction fee, as agreed with the charity, which covers the credit and debit card fees associated with processing online transactions.
 This fee is calculated as a percentage of the value of the donation after Gift Aid is added, which increases the value of your donation by 25% (for more information about Gift Aid click here).
 In such cases, OG holds the charity’s donations in a clients’ account and passes those donations on every month, less the transaction fee.
 The Gift Aid portion of donations is also distributed monthly and is paid directly to the charity by HMRC.

 4.1OG charges a subscription fee to the charity for access to the www.charitycheckout.co.uk service.
 This fee is to be agreed between OG and the charity in connection with first registration, and will vary depending on the annual revenue of the charity.
 The charity agrees to pay this fee in advance either monthly or annually (as agreed) on an ongoing basis, with automatic renewal.
 The charity agrees that if any fees are unpaid for a period of one-month after a due date, then the charity authorises OG to debit the outstanding fee from any donations received by OG for the account of the charity.
-OG or the charity may give notice to cancel their agreement at any time before a renewal, but in the case of any fees due or paid in advance, there shall be no refund.
+OG or the charity may give notice to cancel their agreement at any time before a renewal.
+When a minimum contract has been specified, cancellation can only occur after the agreed contract period has been served.
+In the case of any fees due or paid in advance, there shall be no refund.

 4.2Where a charity joins OG’s service through a partner platform or third party supplier and no existing contract between OG and the charity is in force, clause 4.1 will only stand where an additional agreement on fees is made between OG and the charity.